 actor george mackay talks unemployment and broken britain

-Debt, drugs and desperation, Duane Hopkins' latest film Bypass is the gritty tale of Tim, a young unemployed British boy (played by George Mackay) who's mum is in hospital, brother on probation and little sister bunks school, and he is suddenly in charge of keeping himself and his younger sibling above water.
+Debt, drugs and desperation, Duane Hopkins' latest film Bypass is the gritty tale of Tim, a young unemployed British boy (played by George Mackay) who's mom is in hospital, brother on probation and little sister bunks school.
+Suddenly, he's in charge of keeping himself and his younger sibling above water.
 It's a film about "broken Britain" and morality when your only choice comes down to dealing drugs or having your family home repossessed.
-23-year-old Mackay is almost unrecognisable in the film; gaunt, sickly and matching the grey but cinematic backdrop of the film.
+23-year-old Mackay is almost unrecognizable in the film; gaunt, sickly and matching the grey but cinematic backdrop of the film.
 Getting his foot in the door as lost boy Curly in Peter Pan, and currently starring in theatrical comedy Ah!
 Wilderness at the Young Vic, we catch up with the versatile young actor in between rehearsals to talk about the future of working-class Britain…

 What attracted you to the role of Tim?

 The prospect of working with Duane.
 I thought his first feature film Better Things was really beautiful, and seeing that really informed my reading of the script, along with the depth given to it's characters and story arc.
 Duane details certain technical elements such as the sound design so to give a sense of aesthetically what he wanted to do too.

 Are there any aspects of his character that you could identify with yourself?